Skip to main content

 • Lime wedge: You can squeeze some lime juice on top of your sushi rolls.

-Equipment To Make Pressed Sushi
+Equipment to Make Pressed Sushi

 The exact tools you’ll need will depend on which hand rolls you want to make.
 If you want to make them all, well, you’ll need everything!